-We’ve been nurturing young talent since 2014!
+We’ve been featuring the best of Texas talent since 2014!

 Edward Crafts (Artistic Director) is known not only for his impressive professional career as a leading baritone with the world’s premiere opera companies, but also as a teacher, producer and director.
 He has headed university opera departments (University of Nebraska, University of Arkansas at Little Rock), served as a guest stage director for educational and professional organizations (Peabody Conservatory, Oberlin in Italy, Seoul Opera Festival), and been active as a clinician and adjudicator.
 Mr. Crafts has over 10 years experience teaching in and administering summer study programs.